Overview of Microsoft 365 Groups for administrators

 - Unmanaged device access

-For example, you can create a label called Highly Confidential and specify that any group created with this label will be private and not allow external users.
-When users in your organization select this label during group creation, the group will be set to private and group members will not be allowed to add external users to the group.
+For example, you can create a label called Highly Confidential and specify that any group created with this label will be private and not allow guests.
+When users in your organization select this label during group creation, the group will be set to private and group members will not be allowed to add guests users to the group.

 If you are currently using classification labels, they will no longer be available to users who create groups once sensitivity labels are enabled.